 Discover how an award-winning banking experience could be your next little win.

 Transferring accounts to a new bank or credit union account can initially seem like a daunting task.
 You’ll need a new debit card and a fresh box of checks, and you’ll have to update your streaming subscriptions with your new checking account info.

 Gone are the days of lengthy appointments in a banker’s office to simply open a new savings or checking account.
-With the digital era and online and mobile banking platforms, you can switch bank or credit union accounts and start earning more bang for your hard-earned buck, all from the comfort of your couch.
+With the digital era and online and mobile banking platforms, you can switch bank or credit union accounts and start earning more bang for your hard-earned buck with a high-rate savings or high-rate checking account, all from the comfort of your couch.

 A few minutes spent organizing your information will help make this transition a breeze, and the rewards you can reap from your new account could pay you back tenfold.

 Here's what you’ll need to do to transfer accounts:

 What do you need to switch bank accounts?
 You’ll need your driver’s license or other valid U.S. government-issued ID, your Social Security Number or Individual Tax Identification Number (ITIN), and your permanent address.